FeatureToggleStudy/halfpipe-docs/content/overview/_index.md

 * Run scripts, like `test.sh`, `ci/build.sh` etc. Your imagination is the limiting factor here.
 * Deploy to Cloud Foundry
-* Build and push Docker images.
+* Build and push Docker images
-* Run "CDC's"
+* Run auto-pipeline CDC tests
 * Deploy MarkLogic modules

 A core design philosophy is that there is **no** runtime resolving or configuration!